History of the New York State College of Forestry: Reestablishment at Syracuse University

 By 1911, Marshall's efforts resulted in passage of New York State Senate Bill No. 18, "An Act to establish a State College of Forestry at Syracuse University, and making appropriation therefor", to establish and fund the school.
 The bill was signed by Governor Dix, and the College "incorporated by Chapter 851 of the Laws of 1911".
 Marshall was elected president of the newly reestablished college's board of trustees, a position he held until his death in 1929.
 The relationship were not always smooth, for example in 1913, there were frictious exchanges between Syracuse University Chancellor James R. Day and Board of Inquiry appointed by the newly elected Governor William Sulzer over the proper location of the college (other location being Cornell).

 The first dean of the College at Syracuse University, from 1911–12, was William L. Bray, Ph.D.
 University of Chicago, botanist, plant ecologist, biogeographer and Professor of Botany at Syracuse University.
 In 1911, in addition to assuming the deanship of forestry he organized the Agricultural Division at Syracuse University.
 The first class enrolled 52 students and had only two faculty members, but tuition was free.

-Bray's successor, from 1912–20, was Dr. Hugh P. Baker, a graduate of Yale's School of Forestry (M.F., 1904) and the University of Munich (Ph.D., Economics, 1910).
+Bray's successor, from 1912–20, was Dr. Hugh P. Baker, a graduate of Yale's School of Forestry (M.F., 1904) and LMU Munich (Ph.D., Economics, 1910).
 Baker previously had worked with the United States Bureau of Forestry and Forest Service (1901–04), and before coming to Syracuse had been Professor of Forestry at the Pennsylvania State College.

 In 1913, funds for construction of Bray Hall, the first campus building, were still languishing in the state capital.
-Louis Marshall, as President of the College's Board of Trustees, wanted action, so two years after the appropriation bill was first signed by Governor Dix, Marshall went to the newly elected Governor William Sulzer, who reportedly had wanted to further delay signing the $250,000 appropriation.
+Louis Marshall, as president of the college's board of trustees, wanted action, so two years after the appropriation bill was first signed by Governor Dix, Marshall went to the newly elected governor William Sulzer, who reportedly had wanted to further delay signing the $250,000 appropriation.
 It is reputed that Marshall handed him a pen and said, "Sign it."
 Governor Sulzer complied.